51Degrees/specifications/pipeline-specification/features/web-integration.md

 For example, if we're using JavaScript to get location and the user has moved then session storage will still contain the previous location lookup response.
 In practice this seems unlikely to cause any real issues, as long as the cache max-age is not too long.
-Max-age should be configurable to allow this to be addressed if it is found to be an issue for a particular client.
+Max-age SHOULD be configurable to allow this to be addressed if it is found to be an issue for a particular client.